moble/PostNewtonian/README.md

   Collect the PN expressions for these various quantities, classified by their type and PN order.

-- `Precession.ipynb`: Define the precession system.
+- `OrbitalEvolution.ipynb`: Combine knowledge of the above quantities to compute the orbital evolution, as well as precession.

-- `OrbitalFrequencyEvolution.ipynb`: Derive the TaylorTn expressions
+- `C++/CodeOutput.ipynb`: Derive the TaylorTn expressions from the notebooks above, and generate C/C++ code to evolve or evaluate them.
-  from the three notebooks above, and generate C/C++ code to evolve or evaluate them.
+  Note that `C++/InspectResults.ipynb` gives working examples for PN evolutions.

-- [More to follow...]
+Some notebooks also come in two flavors: one for the standard evolution system, where vectors are evolved directly; another where quaternions are used for efficiency and robustness.
+They typically result in identical results, though the quaternion formulation can handle certain special cases better than the other.

 Contributing